Paul Bader: Yugoslavia

 In May 1941, just before the division was committed to the attack on the Soviet Union, Bader was replaced as commander of the 3rd Motorised Infantry Division and on 1 July 1941 he was promoted to General der Artillerie (lieutenant general) and was appointed as the commander of the Higher Command LXV, which was essentially a corps headquarters commanding four garrison divisions stationed in occupied Yugoslavia, three in the Territory of the Military Commander in Serbia and one in the Independent State of Croatia.
 After assisting with the crushing of the uprising in Serbia, Bader became the Plenipotentiary General in Serbia on 6 December 1941, then in February 1942 was re-titled the Commanding General and Military Commander in Serbia.

+Bader ordered on January 3 1942 that admitting Jews into their homes and hiding their things and value papers is punishable by death.
+On February 8 he ordered that saboteurs should be executed, hanged on the spot if possible to terrify the population and that only in special cases hostages can be taken.
+On October 10 Bader decided that disappeared German soldiers should be counted as dead for retributions.
+Massacre in Kriva Reka during Operation Kopaonik committed by SS Prinz Eugen became huge news in Serbia and people started talking about terror of SS Prinz Eugen.
+Bader had to warn the unit not to order similar actions without a reason, because it could cause negative consequences.
+He also thought that unit was "too used to Balkan methods" On insistence of August Meyszner, Bader ordered additional measures against resistance on October 5 accord to which family members of uprisers could either be fined, sent to Germany as forced labour or executed in reprisals on August 6 1943.

 On 26 August 1943 he was transferred to command the newly created XXI Mountain Corps in Albania, however he was only in this position for a few months before he was placed on the Führerreserve list in October 1943 then retired on 31 March 1944, having served in the German Army for 41 years.